stewartyoung/leetcode-easy/README.md

 Output: 1->1->2->3->4->4

 ## RemoveDuplicatesFromSortedArray
+### Problem here was list object cannot be interpreted as an integer

 Given a sorted array nums, remove the duplicates in-place such that each element appear only once and return the new length.